sherawat-mohit/todo-list/README.md

-# Tooltip
+# Todo List

-* A simple tooltip component which appear in different directions of the other component.
+* A simple todo list web application which fetches data from ``https://jsonplaceholder.typicode.com/todos`` and represent all the tasks in the form of list.
-* We can perform functions in tooltip like
+* We can perform functions in todolist like
-    1. Specify the **content** of the tooltip
-    2. Specify the **direction** in which tooltip will appear
+    1. **Add** new task
+    2. **Update** previous tasks
+    3. **Delete** previous tasks

-## Steps for setting up habit tracker
+## Steps for setting up Todo List
 1. Clone this repository using the following command:
 ```
-gh repo clone sherawat-mohit/tooltip
+gh repo clone sherawat-mohit/todo-list
 ```

 2. Install the required dependencies using the following command: